Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Spatial correlations in diffraction space

 Fig.~\ref{fig:corrphasecomp} shows the influence of $\gamma$ in Equation \eqref{eq:correlation}.
-As can be seen, as the correlation shifts to phase correlation over standard cross correlation, the peak becomes much more localized.
-Pekin {\it et al.} explored a number of correlation and filtering-based approaches to determine the most best method of determining diffraction disk location, optimizing both the accuracy and precision of the measurements as well as the computational expense \cite{pekin2017optimizing}.
-They found that, while standard cross-correlations performed well on noisy patterns, low-frequency contrast fluctuations led to large systematic errors.
-In contrast, phase correlations performed well on patterns with low frequency fluctuations, but showed significant errors when high frequency noise was present.
+As can be seen, the peak becomes much more localized as the correlation shifts to phase correlation over standard cross-correlation.
+Pekin {\it et al.} explored a number of correlation and filtering-based approaches to determine the best method of determining diffraction disk location, optimizing both the accuracy and precision of the measurements as well as the computational expense \cite{pekin2017optimizing}.
+They found that while standard cross-correlations performed well on noisy patterns, low-frequency contrast fluctuations led to large systematic errors.
+In contrast, phase correlations performed well on patterns with low-frequency fluctuations but showed significant errors when high-frequency noise was present.
 They found that setting $\gamma=0.5$ provided the best compromise.
-Filtering further increased the accuracy of the correlations, especially in the presence of high frequency noise.
-Using simulated and experimental patterns, they found that pre-filtering the patterns led to a significant increase in both the accuracy and precision of identifying diffraction spots.
+Filtering further increased the accuracy of the correlations, especially in the presence of high-frequency noise.
+Using simulated and experimental patterns, they found that pre-filtering the patterns led to a significant increase in accuracy and precision of identifying diffraction spots.
 As NBED datasets often include tens or hundreds of thousands of distinct diffraction patterns, methods that rely on iterative processes to sharpen images and identify features such as Canny filters followed by circle fitting were ruled out.
 Instead, a simple Sobel filter used to sharpen edges of geometric shapes was found to improve the accuracy and precision of the correlation measurements while still being computationally efficient.
-Subpixel resolution in the correlations is achieved by using a local upsampling approach in frequency space prior to fitting a parabolic curve.
-As the calculations are performed as matrix multiplications in the frequency domain, the refining process adds little in terms of computational expense.
+Subpixel resolution in the correlations is achieved using a local upsampling approach in frequency space before fitting a parabolic curve.
+As the calculations are performed as matrix multiplications in the frequency domain, the refining process adds little computational expense.